Ruaghain/dev-setup/nvim/README.md

 ## Todo's
-1. The ability to open multiple terminals to execute client and server code.
 2. The ability to connect to a database and run sql.
 3. The ability to have scratch files in a project
 4. Where are the logs for nvim stored?